Archaeological looting in Iraq: Large scale looting

 The looting of artefacts in Iraq had been on the rise during the COVID-19 pandemic.
 Due to the pandemic, few tourists or foreign archaeologists visited historical sites.
 As a result, many of these areas were left unguarded.

+In the 2020s, about 17,000 artifacts were returned to Iraq from the Middle Eastern countries.
+But according to an Iraqi archeology professor at the University of Baghdad, the repatriation of these items was only a partial success; the Baghdad office of the United Nations Educational, Scientific and Cultural Organization (UNESCO) continues to search for the loot worldwide.

 Known recoveries

 It is impossible to discover exactly how much destruction to archeological sites has happened since 2003.
-Archeologist Elizabeth Stone purchased satellite images of the seven thousand square kilometers in Iraq that contain many known sites.
-She counted 1,837 new holes by comparing 2001–2002 with 2003 images.
+Archaeologist Elizabeth Stone used high-resolution satellite imagery from Digital Globe in order to study looting patterns across 9729 km2 in southern Iraq.
+She located 1838 archaeological sites visible on the imagery, which were previously recorded in surveys.
 Looters concentrated on sites that had the most marketable artifacts.
 Estimates of the number of looted artifacts from 2003 to 2005 are from 400,000 to 600,000 items.
-This number is 30-40 times greater than the number of artifacts stolen from the museum.
-Britain alone between 2004 and 2006 seized 3-4 tons of plundered artifacts.
+This number is 30–40 times greater than the number of artifacts stolen from the museum.
+Britain alone between 2004 and 2006 seized 3–4 tons of plundered artifacts.